 Here is more help with finding songs: for an audition.

-SO, HOW ELSE DO YOU FIND GOOD SONGS?
+SO, HOW ELSE DO YOU FIND GREAT SONGS FOR YOUR VOICE?

 I am looking for songs for my new show, "PASSIONATE HEART."